Cooperative Price DIscovery

 Beyond the order book

 Because Microtick’s consensus price can be hedged in either direction, it has the ability to decouple price discovery from order book trade execution and bring the benefits of a global, real-time reference price to decentralized, private trades on the underlying asset - wherever in the world they may occur.
-We believe this approach has better long-term benefits than building a decentralized order book or importing data into smart contracts using trusted data sources.
+We believe this approach has better long-term benefits for on-chain trading than building a decentralized order book or building oracles to import data into smart contracts using trusted data sources.